shahrajat/shahrajat.github.io/_posts/2015-02-13-hamlet-monologue.md

 After searching for the bike for all we were worth: "Am pretty sure the Activa is stolen!
 God knows who's gonna pay for it now; 50-50 split between me and her (pillion rider)?
 Will be taken from the buffer money we all had given initially?
 Uff".
 We soon heard chatters nearby: "Arrr... this one is our Activa and we took the wrong one.
 Lets just leave it here and take ours."
 That struck a bell in me and we walked up to them curious about their situation:

-"What happened to you?".
+"What happened to you?". <br/>
-"We mistakenly picked the wrong Activa with similar looks and realized later."
+"We mistakenly picked the wrong Activa with similar looks and realized later." <br/>
 "How is that even possible?
-Your key worked in some other bike?"
+Your key worked in some other bike?"<br/>
-"Surprisingly, yes."
+"Surprisingly, yes."<br/>
 Wondering: "Oh, now I get everything.
 It must be a circular chain and the owner of this bike is the one having mine.
 Lemme just try my key in this one."

 After they left, somewhat lucky me was able to get my key working in the other bike.
 Confused about my next step, a nearby inhabitant suggested that the bike you are trying is of Baga only and you can probably exchange once you reach there.
 Not waiting for another though, we all happily left from the spot.